 Pound cake is an old-fashioned, gently sweet cake that few are still making today.
-Sad.
+How sad.
 It is easy to make and absolutely delicious!
-I highly recommend giving it a try!
-My pound cake and my chocolate cake are the dessert recipes I make again and again for my family and friends.
-They both remind me of my grandma and her kitchen table in the BEST. possible way.
-In fact, I often serve these desserts with a tablecloth and chipped dishes.
+These recipes are reminiscent of grandma and her kitchen table in the BEST. possible way.
+In fact, this recipe is best served with a tablecloth and chipped dishes.
 And tea, of course.

 The trick to homemade pound cake is letting your butter, eggs, and sour cream sit out at room temperature until the butter is soft (usually about 45 minutes).
-Although most recipes call for 2 bowls, one for dry ingredients and one for wet, I believe in the one bowl method.
+Although most recipes call for 2 bowls, one for dry ingredients and one for wet, the one bowl method works.
 Put all the ingredients in one bowl and give it a good mix, you’ll be set!
-Trust me!
+Easier!

 You could even use this recipe to graduate your children from the 2 ingredient cakes (you might still want to control the oven, depending on their age) to a true “cake recipe”.
 The measurements are really simple, just make sure to check for egg shells!